“I was attracted to the diversity and experience of the professors and wanted to learn from experts in the field of community development.”

 Why did you choose Taubman College?

-Taubman's program provided robust expertise in housing and community and economic development, in addition to the certificate in real estate.
+Taubman’s program provided robust expertise in housing and community and economic development, in addition to the certificate in real estate.
 Being a part of the University of Michigan also gave me access to substantial academic resources and courses in business, architecture, and natural resources, which rounded out my education.
-Taubman’s proximity to Detroit and the experiences and lessons the city offered was also a huge draw and added a rich layer to my education and personal growth while attending graduate school.
+Taubman’s proximity to Detroit and the experiences and lessons the city offered were also a huge draw and added a rich layer to my education and personal growth while attending graduate school.

 What are some of the big projects that you have worked on recently?